tomcuel/Chess_Game_C_IN104/README.md

 - .c file  :
 - - will not include the header, but it will be commented to know what are the things done inside the function
-- - code structure : at least 2 empty lines between the function, no others special rules, appart from spacing the code to make it easy to read and understand
+- - code structure : (spacing the code to make it easy to copy and to understand)

+#include "filename.h"

+function_1

+function_2

+…
+…

+function_n